Nacunda nighthawk: Description

-The nacunda nighthawk is not only the largest of the highly aerial nightjars known as nighthawks and the largest species of nightjar in the neotropics, it is one of the largest species in the world.
+The nacunda nighthawk is not only the largest of the highly aerial nightjars known as nighthawks and the largest species of nightjar in the neotropics, it is one of the largest nightjar species in the world.
 Its length, at 27.5 to 32 cm, is somewhat less than the great eared-nightjar, which is typically considered the largest species in the family, but the nacunda may actually weigh a bit more on average.
 Six specimens of nacunda nighthawk were found to average 159 g in body mass, with range of 130 to 188 g.
 Its very large size, large head, and pale body with highly contrasting black primaries make the nacunda nighthawk easy to identify.

 This species is noteworthy for its partially diurnal habits.
 Though a capable aerial forager, the nacunda nighthawk spends a considerable amount of time on the ground; it has notably long tarsi for a nightjar, and is more likely than other species to be seen standing on the ground, rather than resting on the surface.